cylentro/medibot/README.md

 - dataStorage.js: data layer

 ## Programmer's Note ##
-- This project is a non-profit project
-- Currently i'm the only programmer for this bot, so expect very slow update
 - If you have some spare time and want contribute in this project, just fork this git and make a pull request
 - Any contribution, either small or big are really appreciated
 - Medibot is licensed under WTFPL, so just **Do What the Fuck You Want To** with this sourcecode

 ## Roadmap ##
+- scrapping doctors information from current listed hospital
 - adding more hospital information
-- scrapping doctors information from current listed hospital
 - connecting the application to proper database

 ![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)